-The doctors at the Cedars-Sinai Heart Institute have extensive experience with catheter-based radiofrequency ablation, which is a procedure that uses heat energy to eliminate abnormal electrical pathways in the heart and restore normal heart rhythms.
+The doctors at the Cedars-Sinai Heart Institute have extensive experience with catheter-based radiofrequency and cryo ablation, which are procedures that use heat energy or freezing technology to eliminate abnormal electrical pathways in the heart and restore normal heart rhythms.
 State-of-the-art technologies are being used to treat rhythm disorders at the Cedars-Sinai Heart Institute.

 During an ablation procedure, a local anesthetic is used to numb the legs at the crease where the leg attaches to the pelvis.
 Small needles are placed into the veins of the right and left legs, and a series of small tubes are inserted into the veins.
 Wires are then passed through the tubes and guided to the heart using fluoroscopy (X-rays).
-The arrhythmia is induced and carefully mapped using different modalities of three-dimensional electroanatomic mapping systems.
+The arrhythmia is induced and carefully analyzed using different modalities of three-dimensional electroanatomic mapping systems (3D virtual pictures formed by computer analysis).

 3-D electroanatomic mapping system used for the diagnosis and treatment of cardiac arrhythmias.

 Our team of heart rhythm specialists has many years of experience in treating complex rhythm disorders and using state-of-the-art technologies to treat arrhythmias.
-A multidisciplinary team approach assures that all aspects in the diagnosis, treatment and follow-up of our patients are taken care of.
+A multidisciplinary team approach assures that all aspects in the diagnosis, treatment and follow-up of our patients are addressed.

 Ablation for Atrial Fibrillation

 Catheter-based ablation techniques can be used in the treatment of atrial fibrillation.
 Rapid electrical impulses begin in the upper chambers of the heart.
-The goal of ablation procedures is to isolate these areas of rapid impulses.
-Years of research have shown that the areas most responsible for these impulses are areas around the pulmonary veins that drain blood from the lungs into the heart.
-By isolating these regions with radiofrequency ablation, episodes of atrial fibrillation can be stopped or significantly decreased.
+The goal of ablation procedures is to isolate and eliminate these areas of rapid impulses.
+Years of research have shown that the areas most responsible for these impulses are around the pulmonary veins that drain blood from the lungs into the heart.
+By isolating these regions with radiofrequency or cryo ablation, episodes of atrial fibrillation can be stopped or significantly decreased.

 Ablation for Ventricular Tachycardia

-Radiofrequency ablation may be used to destroy any small, abnormal area of the ventricles that an electrocardiogram (ECG) identifies as the site where an abnormal rhythm originates.
-When radiofrequency energy is delivered to the target, it can decrease the frequency of abnormal heart rhythms.
-This can be successful for patients with a history of heart attacks and scarred areas of the heart.
-This is also used with high success rates for patients with normal hearts who have these ventricular rhythm disturbances.
+Radiofrequency and cryo ablation may be used to destroy any small, abnormal area of the ventricles (bottom chamber) that produces a fast/abnormal heart rhythm.
+When catheter ablation is performed targeting the origin of these arrhythmias, it can eliminate or reduce the frequency of this abnormal rhythm.
+This can be successful for patients with a history of heart attacks and scarred areas of the heart that predispose them to ventricular tachycardia.
+This also is used with high success rates for patients with normal hearts who have these ventricular rhythm disturbances not due to scarring in the heart (idiopathic ventricular tachycardia).

 3-D electroanatomic mapping system used to diagnose and treat ventricular tachycardia.